marco-verbeek/luniverse/README.md

 In addition to the technical learning opportunities, I'm also looking to improve the coding practices, without sacrificing too much time on perfection.
 This involves refactoring the previous codebase in order to follow best practices, improving existing code and adding new features and functionality.
 It is important for me to remember that a personal project such as this one should not strive to be perfect; this is something very valuable that I have learned in the past year.

 Overall, Luniverse's rARAM is a great **learning** project that allows me to **explore** new technologies and **improve** my coding skills **in a fun and engaging way**.
 Hopefully you'll like it too!

+# What's next?

+As of 14/01/23, I have decided to pause the development of rARAM for a totally different project.
+It has been super interesting and I'm hoping to come back to this one day.
+Here are the tasks that I still wanted to do:

+### Deployment

+I'd like to finish the K8S deployment of the microservices.
+Good progress has already been made using Helm in the auth microservice.
+The main problem I've encountered is the deployment of the MongoDB instance.
+I wanted to deploy the microservices on Linode.

+### Logging and Monitoring

+I was experimenting with Betterstack's Logtail.
+A branch can be found on the repository with the minimalistic setup that is required in each microservice.
+It all comes down to a LoggerModule shared in `@luni/common`.
+Using Prometheus metrics in a Grafana instance was planned but I didn't have the time to do it.

+### Realtime

+It might be interesting to send Realtime messages (with Ably for example) in order to let the frontend know when a game has been analyzed.

+### Frontend

+The frontend could implement more pages including leaderboards and a register/login system.
+The React apps have yet to be Dockerized.

 # Architecture